ENGAGE 2024

 He holds an associate degree in Emergency Medical Services Management from Luzerne County Community College and several board certifications in disaster preparedness and management.
 Under his leadership, Greater Pittston Regional Ambulance was recognized by the Pennsylvania Department of Health, Bureau of EMS, as the EMS Agency of the Year in 2019.
 Edward also participated in the NEMSQA Lights and Sirens Collaborative and is currently involved in the NAEMSP yearlong Quality Improvement and Safety Course and NAEMSQA's Airway Management EQuIP Collaborative.
 In establishing the regional ALS program for his service, Chief Szafran has developed, educated, and collaborated with others to maintain fiscally responsible, patient- and provider-centric prehospital services.

 Carl Laundrie is a Battalion Chief with Volusia County Fire Rescue located in Central Florida.
-Chief Laundrie has the privilege of serving 25 years in the Fire Service and multiple positions within the department including Firefighter, Company Office, and Operational Battalion Chief.
+Chief Laundrie has the privilege of serving 25 years in the Fire Service and multiple positions within the department including Firefighter, Company Officer, and Operational Battalion Chief.
 Since 2021, he has served as the Battalion Chief over the department's Logistics Division.
 Under his direction, the division completed multiple capital improvement projects and fire station renovations allowing for increased staffing at stations.

 Laundrie was instrumental in the expanded use of Operative IQ within the department.
 Shifting from a traditional centralized warehouse-based system to a direct shipment to station through Operative IQ using integrated and non-integrated accounts for office, building, and EMS supplies.
 Partnering with BoundTree Medical, his team created a unique EMS supply system allowing supplies and medications to be ordered individually.
 EMS supplies arrive from BoundTree packaged for delivery directly to each of Volusia's 19 fire stations.
 He initiated the department's UCapIt-5 program, allowing automated vending and 24-hour access of EMS supplies from 4 separate locations.